VickDaPro/IPL-Data-Analysis-2008-2016-/README.md

 # IPL-Data-Analysis-2008-2016

-I have tried to analyse IPL dataset from 2008-2016 in an attempt to learn more about data analysing and how the Python libraries like Pandas, Numpy, Matplotlib, seaborn etc work.
+I have tried to analyse IPL dataset from 2008-2016 in an attempt to learn more about data analysing and how the Python libraries like Pandas, Numpy, Matplotlib, seaborn, etc work.

 ## Inferences and conclusion
 1. A total of 577 matches were played between 2008 - 2016